Gravitational wave signatures of first-order phase transition in two-component dark matter model: Results

 \section{Results}

-To investigate the gravitational waves (GWs) arising from a first-order electroweak phase transition, we conducted a comprehensive scan of the model's parameter space and selected two benchmark points that satisfy both the relic abundance and direct detection constraints.
+To investigate the GWs arising from a first-order electroweak phase transition, we conducted a comprehensive scan of the model's parameter space and selected two benchmark points that satisfy both the relic abundance and direct detection constraints.
+For the parameter points in Table \ref{table}, we have compared freeze-out temperature with nucleation temperature and find out $T_F < T_N$ where $T_F \sim \rm max(M_S, M_\chi )/20$.
+Therefore, this issue does not affect our result and the DM properties would not be modified between $T_F$ and the present day.
 For each of the selected benchmark points, we computed the parameters $\alpha$, $\frac{\beta}{H_*}$ at the nucleation temperature.
 The values obtained for these parameters are presented in Table~\ref{table}.
-To provide a clear understanding of the phase transition behavior, Figure~\ref{Veffb} illustrates the effective potential for the chosen benchmark points at both the critical and nucleation temperatures.
+To provide a clear understanding of the phase transition behavior, Fig.~\ref{Veffb} illustrates the effective potential for the chosen benchmark points at both the critical and nucleation temperatures.
 Additionally, the figure shows the variation of $\frac{S_3}{T}$ in terms of temperature.
-The primary results of our study, depicted in Figure~\ref{GWs}, show the predicted GW signals for the selected benchmark points.
+The primary results of our study, depicted in Fig.~\ref{GWs}, show the predicted GW signals for the selected benchmark points.
 These signals are within the sensitivity range of upcoming space-based GW detectors such as BBO, DECIGO, and UDECIGO.
 This indicates that the model's predictions could be tested with the next generation of GW observatories, providing a potential avenue for detecting signatures of new physics related to the electroweak phase transition.